visipedia/herbarium_comp/README.md

 * You will NOT distribute the images.

 ### Dataset Details
-The dataset is hosted on [Kaggle](https://www.kaggle.com/c/herbarium-2020-fgvc7/data).
+The dataset is hosted on [Kaggle](https://www.kaggle.com/c/herbarium-2021-fgvc8/data).

+# Data Overview
-The training and test set contain images of herbarium specimens, from over 32,000 species of vascular plants.
+The training and test set contain images of herbarium specimens from close to 66,000 species of vascular plants.
 Each image contains exactly one specimen.
-The text and barcode labels on the specimen images have been blurred to remove category information in the image.
+The text labels on the specimen images have been blurred to remove category information in the image.

 The data has been approximately split 80%/20% for training/test.
 Each category has at least 1 instance in both the training and test datasets.
 Note that the test set distribution is slightly different from the training set distribution.
 The training set contains species with hundreds of examples, but the test set has the number of examples per species capped at a maximum of 10.

+# Dataset Details
 Each image has different image dimensions, with a maximum of 1000 pixels in the larger dimension.
 These have been resized from the original image resolution.
 All images are in JPEG format.

-### Dataset Format
+# Dataset Format
-This dataset uses the [COCO dataset format](http://cocodataset.org/#format-data) with additional annotation fields.
+This dataset uses the [COCO dataset format](https://cocodataset.org/#format-data) with additional annotation fields.
 In addition to the species category labels, we also provide region and supercategory information.

 The training set metadata (`train/metadata.json`) and test set metadata (`test/metadata.json`) are JSON files in the format below.
-Naturally, the test set metadata file omits the "annotations", "categories" and "regions" elements.
+Naturally, the test set metadata file omits the "annotations", "categories," and "regions" elements.

     {
       "annotations" : [annotation],
       "categories" : [category],
       "images" : [image],
       "info" : info,
       "licenses": [license],
-	  "regions": [region]
+      "institutions": [region]
     }

     info {
       "year" : int,
       "version" : str,
       "url": str,
       "description" : str,
       "contributor" : str,
       "date_created" : datetime
     }

     image {
       "id" : int,
       "width" : int,
       "height" : int,
       "file_name" : str,
       "license" : int
     }

     annotation {
       "id": int,
       "image_id": int,
       "category_id": int,
       # Region where this specimen was collected.
       "region_id": int
     }

     category {
       "id" : int,
       # Species name
       "name" : str,
       # We also provide the super-categories for each species.
       "family": str,
-	  "genus": str
+      "order": str
     }

-	region {
+    institution {
       "id": int
       "name": str
     }

     license {
       "id": 1,
       "name": str,
       "url": str
     }

 The training set images are organized in subfolders `train/<subfolder1>/<subfolder2>/<image id>.jpg`.

 The test set images are organized in subfolders `test/<subfolder>/<image id>.jpg`.

-## Guidelines
-The general rule is that participants should only use the provided training and validation images for training models to classify the test images.
-We do not want participants crawling the web in search of additional data or using previous versions of this dataset.
-Pretrained models may be used to construct the algorithms from publicly available academic datasets (e.g. ImageNet, iNaturalist 2017-2018).
-Please specify any and all external data and/or models used for training when uploading results.

-Participants are allowed to collect additional annotations on the provided training sets.
-Participants are not allowed to collect annotations on the test set.
-Teams should specify that they collected additional annotations when submitting results.

-## About
-This is an FGVCx competition hosted as part of the [FGVC7](https://sites.google.com/corp/view/fgvc7/home) workshop at CVPR 2020 and supported by the [New York Botanical Garden](https://www.nybg.org/plant-research-and-conservation/).

-### Acknowledgements
-Data is provided by Barbara Ambrose and Melissa Tulig (New York Botanical Garden).